Retail Logistics: 5 Ways Automation Is Changing Deliveries Forever

 We all knew it was coming, but these 5 solutions prove that the automated delivery era has well and truly arrived.

-John F. Kennedy once said that “automation doesn’t need to be our enemy”, but for UAE e-commerce businesses struggling to meet the demands of modern retail logistics, it’s quickly becoming the best friend they never knew they had.
+John F. Kennedy once said that “automation doesn’t need to be our enemy.”
+For UAE e-commerce businesses struggling with retail logistics, it is quickly becoming the best friend they never knew they had.

 What is retail logistics?

-Retail logistics is simply the flow of a packaged product from a business to a consumer.
-A retail logistics company is responsible for making this process as smooth and efficient as possible, either working with the seller as a third party, or as a direct-to-consumer (DTC) business.
+Retail logistics is the flow of a packaged product from a business to a consumer.
+A logistics company is responsible for making this process smooth and efficient.
+They might work as a third-party partner (3PL) or as part of a direct-to-consumer (DTC) business.
+In the United Arab Emirates, modern technology is now the backbone of logistics management.

 Why automation is crucial in today’s retail logistics sector

-Internet shoppers, by now used to the perks of same-day delivery, only had so much patience.
-In Dubai alone, complaints rose by 228% in May 2020 compared to the same point the previous year.
-Ahmad Al Zaabi, director of consumer protection in Dubai’s CCCP (Commercial Compliance and Consumer Protection) sector, put it down to “changing consumer behavior” sparked by a global lockdown.
+Shoppers, now used to same-day delivery, lost patience.
+In Dubai alone, complaints rose by 228% in May 2020 compared to the previous year.
+Ahmad Al Zaabi of the Dubai CCCP noted this was due to "changing consumer behavior" caused by the lockdown.

 Online retailers could hardly afford to wait for things to get better: they had to act.